 A Doctor in Training may take up to 3 days study leave prior to sitting the AKT.
-The day of the AKT and Consultation Assessment exams are also to be taken as study leave which needs to be applied for in the usual way.
-The DiT just goes to the exam and is not expected in work either before or after the exam
+The day of the AKT and Consultation Assessment exams are taken as professional leave, i.e. the DiT just goes to the exam and is not expected in work either before or after the exam.